emiapwil/alto-draft/src/design.md

 - Information Aggregators
 <!-- [[[ -->

-    While information sources discussed above are capable to provide raw data, these data can be aggregated, by a third-party aggregator or as in some hierarchical SDN controller designs, by a higher-level network OS.
+    While information sources discussed above are capable to provide the "raw" data, these data can be aggregated, by a third-party aggregator or by a higher-level network OS as in some hierarchical SDN controller designs.
 It is notable that an ALTO server itself can also be regarded as a source of aggregated information.

 <!-- ]]] -->